Highlights from the Ratings and Financial Report for The Western Union Company (WU)

-The Western Union Company (NYSE:WU) went down by -2.41% from its latest closing price compared to the recent 1-year high of $26.61.
-The company’s stock price has collected -2.30% of loss in the last five trading sessions.
-Press Release reported 14 hours ago that Western Union Announces Devin B. McGranahan as New Chief Executive Officer
+The Western Union Company (NYSE:WU) went down by -1.19% from its latest closing price compared to the recent 1-year high of $26.61.
+The company’s stock price has collected -8.87% of loss in the last five trading sessions.
+Press Release reported on 11/18/21 that Willis Towers Watson Announces Changes with Respect to the Board of Directors

 Is It Worth Investing in The Western Union Company (NYSE :WU) Right Now?